-(h) Note receivable from Florida State University-On May 19, 2015, the Research Foundation entered into a joint agreement with the University College of Medicine to plan and design a site for the purchase and installation of the Functional Magnetic Resonance Imaging Machine (fMRI).
+On May 19, 2015, the Research Foundation entered into a joint agreement with the Florida State University College of Medicine to plan and design a site for the purchase and installation of the Functional Magnetic Resonance Imaging Machine (fMRI).
 The Research Foundation provided a loan to the College of Medicine for \$1,000,000.
-The loan will be repaid beginning July 1, 2017 with annual payments of \$200,000 until July 1, 2021.
+The loan agreement calls for annual payments of \$200,000 beginning October 1, 2017 and ending October 1, 2021.
+Subsequent to June 30, 2017, the Research Foundation agreed to modify the payment schedule to begin on October 1, 2018 and end on October 1, 2022.
 The original principal amount does not bear interest.
-The College of Medicine fMRI project was completed in June 2016 and is currently in use.
+The College of Medicine fMRI project was completed in June 2017 and is currently in use.